hhosseinzadeh/itinerary-plan-api/README.md

 The goal is to provide an automated, AI-powered backend for travel planning applications with a scalable, globally distributed infrastructure.

+The workflow of the request from the user side, along with the data flow, processing, and storage, is as follows:

+[User] → POST → [Cloudflare Worker]
+                        ↳ creates jobId + Firestore doc (status: processing) ↳ POST to Ngrok/FastAPI server → LLM call
+                                                         ↳ update Firestore (status: completed)
 ---

 ## Features